-command a number representing the internal command number
+'''

+\begin{array}{ll} \text{command} & \text{a number representing the internal command number} \\ \text{cmdname} & \text{the type of the command (for instance the catcode in case of a character or the} \end{array}

+'''

-cmdname the type of the command (for instance the catcode in case of a character or the classifier that determines the internal treatment the associated control sequence (if applicable) csname the unique id of the token id a boolean indicating the active state of the token active a boolean indicating if the token (macro) is expandable expandable a boolean indicating if the token (macro) is protected protected
+classifier that determines the internal treatment the associated control sequence (if applicable)

+id the unique id of the token

+active a boolean indicating the active state of the token

+expandable a boolean indicating if the token (macro) is expandable protected a boolean indicating if the token (macro) is protected csname consistently but are not frozen.
-The numbers that represent a catcode are the same as in T_EX itself, so using this information assumes that you know a bit about TFX's internals.
-The other numbers and names are used consistently but are not frozen.
 So, when you use them for comparing you can best query a known primitive or character first to see the values.

+The numbers that represent a catcode are the same as in T_EX itself, so using this information assumes that you know a bit about T_EX 's internals.
+The other numbers and names are used